MicrosoftDocs/Viva/Viva/goals/vg-privacy-and-security.md

 :::image type="content" source="../media/goals/security-privacy/prod_preamble_online_service_terms_dpa.png" alt-text="Infographic showing Microsoft's online service terms and data protection agreement. ":::

 For information about policies, tools, and best practices for all of Office 365, see [Overview of security and compliance in Office 365](https://support.office.com/article/dcb83b2c-ac66-4ced-925d-50eb9698a0b2).
-Viva Goals documentation can be found at https://learn.microsoft.com/viva/goals/intro-to-ms-viva-goals
+Viva Goals documentation can be found at [Intro to Viva Goals](intro-to-ms-viva-goals.md)

 ## Introduction